 Wearable fitness monitors have grown into a $1.15 billion industry, according to Scientific American.
 They come in many forms, ranging from wrist bands that are used for measuring your steps to smartwatches with built-in health-tracking software.

 Fitness trackers are generally used to keep track of how many steps you’ve taken, how many calories you’ve burned, your heart rate, how much oxygen is in your blood and your sleep patterns.
 They are a means of activity quantification — a method that allows you to closely monitor and track health related data.
 This technology does not claim to make its users instantly healthier, but it does stimulate greater awareness of your health.
 The tracker allows you to set health goals and serves as a form of motivation.
-Since you can constantly see it, fitness trackers help keep your health top of mind.
+Since you can constantly see it, fitness trackers help keep you on track health top of mind.
 Research has shown that habits are best formed when you can monitor progress and see measurable results.

 Fitness trackers also have a social element, which lends to their motivational quality.
 With a Fitbit, you can connect your tracker to your friend’s or spouse’s.
 It allows you to create a buddy system, where you have a partner who motivates you to reach your fitness goals and holds you accountable.
 Your tracked results are shared online, which encourages a higher level of performance.
 You can also share your fitness data on social media sites or fitness forums.